 After you see my recipe for pimento cheese stuffed buttermilk biscuits, please take some time to check out the other amazing recipes made for Angie’s virtual baby shower!

-- Grands buttermilk biscuit dough (or enough homemade biscuit dough for 8 3-inch biscuits)
+- 1 batch refrigerated buttermilk biscuit dough (or enough homemade biscuit dough for 8 3-inch biscuits)

 - 4 ounces pimento cheese